ReignDeve/ReignDeve/README.md

 I mainly work with **React, Next.js, and TypeScript** on the frontend and **.NET 8 with Azure** on the backend, including cloud services, CI/CD pipelines, and AI integrations using **OpenAI APIs and Microsoft Semantic Kernel**.

-# Fun Facts
+Fun Facts:

-- I enjoy building systems more than talking about them
-- Clean Architecture enthusiast
-- Calm under pressure, structured by default
-- I like projects that combine engineering with real user impact
+- I've been skiing since I was two years old
+- I've been addicted to coffee since my bachelor's thesis
+- Hobbies: music, skiing, climbing, singing